ThePhilgrim/MantaTail/README.md

 ### Tests

 Mantatail relies on Pytest for testing.
-In order to run the test suite, use `python3 -m pytest tests/test_file.py`
+In order to run the test suite, use `python3 -m pytest`

 ### Resources